 Taking inspiration from hand coiled African Ukhamba, Moroccan water urns and Chinese Ginger Jars, Trayci brings a contemporary twist to her own work.
 Here we revisit some of the artist’s earlier vessels now owned by various collectors.

 SMOKE FIRED VESSELS

 South African pottery is rich in traditional with low fired clay ‘Ukhamba’ beer pots – a round clay vessel, hand coiled and blackened by fire in an open pit.
-It is to these simple forms that ceramic artist Trayci Tompkins refers, when constructing her own range of smoke fired work.
+It is to these simple forms that the artist refers, when constructing her own range of smoke fired work.
 Slowly hand built with coils of clay, paddled into shape, then burnished with a stone, these elegant pots were then packed into a pit of sawdust and set alight.
 It’s a result of the smoldering sawdust and other combustibles that give each piece their random and spontaneous markings.
 Hardly surprising then, to know that no two could ever be the same.

 PORTRAIT LEGACY URNS

 Images of ancient storage vessels, Chinese Jars and highly decorated Italian Renaissance ceramics all gather thought in the mind of the artist as she creates her statement legacy urns.
 The urns were hand coiled, carved and decorated with coloured slips.
 Each reflecting a story with strong ‘African Queen’ imagery.

 View more from Trayci here.